— ✿ —

 AD 1710 – 1716 · Year 2

-The only known piece of Year 2 — among the rarest survivals of the first Sikh sovereign coinage, struck at the City of Counsel (Mashwarat Shahr).
+The only known piece of Year 2 — among the rarest survivals of the first Sikh sovereign coinage, struck at the Khalsa mint (Maswarat Shahr).

 Unique — Only Known Piece